 - promotional brochures, press releases, websites, podcasts and blogs

-More about science communication - incl. advice from a communications professional
+More about science communication - including advice from a communications professional

 Association of British Science Writers